-Fig. 17a and 17b, It is observed that the heat transfer rate increases with the increase of Eckert number and radiation parameter.
-Fig. 18a and Fig. 18b, show that mass transfer rate is decreases with the increase of Schmidt number and reaction parameter.
+In Fig. 17a -17b, the heat transfer rate increases with the increase of Eckert number and radiation parameter.
+Fig. 18a -Fig. 18b, the mass transfer rate decreases with the increase of Schmidt number and reaction parameter.
 Fig. 19 represents that the mass transfer rate increases with the increase of order of chemical reaction parameter.